inBeat/inbeat-website/content/top-influencers/instagram/wellness/spain/_index.md

 ---
-title: Top 10 Wellness Instagram Influencers In Spain In 2022
+title: Top 10 Wellness Instagram Influencers In Spain in 2023
 description: >-
-  Find top wellness Instagram influencers in Spain in 2022.
+  Find top wellness Instagram influencers in Spain in 2023.
 Most popular hashtags: #workout #barcelona #fitness.
 platform: Instagram
 hits: 72
 text_top: See the top-rated Instagram accounts on inBeat.